siemens/ix/packages/documentation/docs/controls/forms/_forms-validation_styleguide.md

 - User Experience: Improve by guiding users and saving time.

 ## Options
-- Tooltip and feedback options can be found in the Field chapter
+- Tooltip and feedback options can be found in the [Field](forms-field.md) chapter

-- Validation options: There are 4 options
+- Validation options:

-	- Validate during input (on value changed)
-		- gives instant feedback
-		- used to check if the input fulfills certain character rules (example: password creation)
-		- don’t use it to validate specific input patterns like email or IPV4 addresses as they are turning invalid with the first keystroke and only turn valid with the last few.
-	- Validate on leave (on blur)
-		- Validates after the users left an input control
-		- gives feedback right after finishing the input
-		- used to check if a required input is filled
-		- used to check if a specific data pattern is met (example: email address)
-		- used to compare input with server data (example: check if username is free)
-		- Don’t use it if combinations of dependent inputs must be validated.
-As long as the focus  Like setting lower and upper limits in combination with lower and upper thresholds.
-	- Validate after user pressed the submit button
-		- validates all relevant user inputs (again) for completeness and plausibility
-		- gives feedback after pressing the submit button
-		- Invalid input controls can potentially outside of the current viewport
-		- Used to check data before sent to server
-		- Validation on server side used for a final validation of input data before they are going to be processed
-		- Server side validation can be used to check against rules and data that are only available on the server (example: existing usernames, most recent process values)
-	- Validate on leaving a certain part of the form
-		- Stichwort dependencies ;) e.g. date range
-		- validates multiple input controls
-		- gives feedback only when users leave this part of the form
-		- can be used to check data plausibility of multiple dependent inputs (example: lower limit is smaller than the upper limit)
+  - **Validate during input (on value changed):** This option provides instant feedback to the user as they type, making it suitable for checking character rules.
+For example, as the user types a password, it can instantly show whether the password meets the required length or contains special characters.

+  - **Validate on leave (on blur):** With this option, validation occurs after the user finishes inputting and leaves the control.
+It provides immediate feedback and is commonly used for checking required input, specific data patterns, and comparing input with server data.
+For example, when the user enters an email address and moves to the next field, it can validate if the email format is correct.

+  - **Validate after user pressed the submit button:** This option validates all relevant user inputs for completeness and plausibility after the user presses the submit button.
+It is useful for checking data before sending it to the server and for final validation on the server side.
+For example, when the user fills out a registration form and clicks the submit button, it can validate if all required fields are filled and if the data is valid.

+  - **Validate on leaving a certain part of the form:** This option validates multiple input controls when users leave a specific part of the form.
+It provides feedback on the plausibility of multiple dependent inputs.
+For example, when the user completes the shipping address section of an e-commerce checkout form and moves to the payment section, it can validate if the shipping address is complete and valid.

 ## Behavior in context
 - **Validation:** A validation can occur when a user interacts with a form field, such as submitting a form or moving to the next field.
 For more details, refer to the Behavior chapter.